AndrewGarwood/464-Discrete-Optimization/README.md

 # Discrete-Optimization
 My solutions to assignments from Discrete Optimization course.
-I will try to give context for pages that are difficult to interpret.
+I will later give context for pages that are difficult to interpret.